9/11 Compensation for Cancer

 Individuals who meet these eligibility requirements must register with the fund.
 Registration protects their right to file a claim in the event they are diagnosed with cancer or another illness that qualifies a person to file a claim.

-The WTC Health Program Classifications
+WTC Health Program classifications

 The World Trade Center Health Program (WTCHP) is a healthcare program overseen by the U.S. Centers for Disease Control and Prevention (CDC).
 The WTCHP offers free medical treatment and monitoring for 9/11 victims who meet the criteria to participate.
 To qualify, you must fall into one of the following groups: